Code of Ethics for Company Directors

 2. Confidentiality will be maintained to the fullest extent possible.
 All reports are subject to appropriate investigation and are brought to full closure using systematic processes and tracking systems.
 It is a breach of DUFU’s CCE to fail to report a violation or suspected violation that employees know about or to refuse to cooperate with the investigation of a suspected violation.

-3. The reporting of non-compliances with the CCE may either be made to the Director of Human Resources Department, Chief Executive Officer or Investigation Officers depending on its severity.
-The Investigating Officers attending to any case raised are:
+3. The reporting of non-compliances with the CCE may either be made to the Director of Human Resources Department, Chief Executive Officer or Compliance Officer or Audit Committee Chairman depending on its severity.
+The Compliance Officer and Audit Committee Chairman attending to any case raised are:

 DUFU Board reserves its right to amend or modify the CCE in whole or in part, at any time without assigning any reason whatsoever.